Furious screaming rent the air. It followed me out into the sunny morning: Expat trouble was upon me.

-What I’m telling you here is a tiny tale of terror I experienced while there.
 Don’t get excited; it’s not a big story.
-It popped into my consciousness for reasons I can’t imagine, so I thought I’d share it with you here.
+It popped into my consciousness for reasons I try not to imagine, so I thought I’d share it with you here.
 Maybe you have an experience with toilet ladies.
 There’s a tribe of them still around Europe.

-I turned and dropped a coin in the saucer and offered her a smile to show her I was full of loving kindness and had not intended to cheat her.
+I dropped some coins in the saucer and offered her a smile to show her I was full of loving kindness and had not intended to cheat her.
 She glared back at me.

 * * *